-Would you like to support young people in taking their first steps into work?
+Support young people in taking their first steps into work

 Boston College has been delivering high quality training and development for young people for over 50 years.

 The College believes that providing young people with an opportunity to undertake real work in the work place, significantly improves their employment prospects and contributes to a better equipped future workforce.

 Boston College wants to work with local businesses to provide learners with the best possible introduction to work life.
 Offering a work experience placement does not just benefit the learner by providing them with valuable experience, your business can also benefit:

 🡆 You will have the opportunity to identify new local talent.

 🡆 You will be able to help build the skills of the future workforce, something that could potentially help your own workforce.

 🡆 You can use the experience to develop the supervisory and management skills of your current employees.

 🡆 By supporting the local community, your own public profile will rise.